 The Act authorizes the Authority to issue bonds to finance the design and construction of residence facilities, dining commons, parking, athletic, cultural, and other student activity facilities at the state colleges.
 Also, under certain circumstances, the Authority may provide financing for certain projects that are managed by the Commonwealth.
 Authority bonds are special obligations of the Authority payable solely from revenues and certain pledged funds provided under the provisions of the Act, the Contract and the Trust Agreement between the Authority and trustee.
 Annually, the Authority collects assessments from each state college in amounts sufficient for the payment of, among other things, the debt service on the Authority's bonds.
 These assessments are primarily derived from the rents and fees on the Authority's facilities, and on university-owned facilities financed by the Authority, as annually set by the Authority.
-As additional security for the Authority's bonds, the Act and the Contract provide for an intercept of legislative appropriations to the state universities, if the Authority otherwise lacks sufficient funds to pay debt service in full and on time.
+As additional security for the Authority's bonds, the Act and the Contract provide for an intercept of legislative appropriations to the state colleges, if the Authority otherwise lacks sufficient funds to pay debt service in full and on time.
 This intercept mechanism was clarified and streamlined by amendments to the Act in 2009 and 2011 and the Contract was amended to conform to the statutory changes.

-As of June 30, 2018, the Authority had \$1.20 billion in principal amount of bonds outstanding compared to \$1.23 billion and \$1.24 billion at June 30, 2017 and 2016, respectively.
-The outstanding bond obligations carried unamortized premium balances of \$116.9 million, \$113.9 million, and \$117.7 million, respectively, as of June 30, 2018, 2017 and 2016.
-The \$28.6 million decrease in bonds outstanding in fiscal year 2018 is attributable to \$41.3 million of principal payments and \$5.5 million reduction in principal related to the 2017D refunding, offset by \$18.2 million in new debt related to the 2017B and 2017C issuances.
+As of June 30, 2020, the Authority had \$1.15 billion in principal amount of bonds outstanding compared to \$1.18 billion and \$1.293 billion at June 30, 2019 and 2018, respectively.
+The outstanding bond obligations carried unamortized premium balances of \$84.1 million, \$112.4 million, and \$116.9 million respectively, as of June 30, 2020, 2019 and 2018.
+The \$27.1 million decrease in bonds outstanding in fiscal year 2020 is attributable to \$45.2 million of principal payments offset by new payments related to the 2019C refunding.
 All the outstanding bonds carry fixed interest rates payable semi-annually on May and November 1st.
 For all state university program bonds, principal is payable annually on May 1st, with a final maturity of 2049.
-Principal is payable semi-annually on May 1 and November 1 for the Community College Bonds, Series 2 issued in 2017 and Series 1, which was issued in fiscal year 2014.
+Principal is payable semi-annually on May 1st and November 1st for the Community College Bonds, Series 2 issued in 2017 and Series 1 issued in 2014.
 The Authority's outstanding debt has no associated interest rate exchange agreements.
-Of the amount, outstanding, \$112.8 million are taxable Build America Bonds for which the Authority was to receive a 35% interest rate subsidy directly from the U.S. Treasury.
-In fiscal years 2018, 2017 and 2016, a portion of the Authority's interest rate subsidy was reduced by approximately 6.6%, 6.9% and 6.8%, respectively, due to the federal government budgetary sequestration.
-The balance of the Authority's outstanding bonds is tax-exempt.
+Of the amount outstanding, \$106.2 million are taxable Build America Bonds for which the Authority was to receive a 35% interest rate subsidy directly from the U.S. Treasury.
+In federal fiscal years 2020, 2019 and 2018, a portion of the Authority's interest rate subsidy was reduced by approximately 5.9%, 6.2%, and 6.6%, respectively, due to the federal government budgetary sequestration.
 The Authority has no Commonwealth-guaranteed debt outstanding and no authorization to issue any.